 - The Museum accepts checks, money orders, Discover, Visa, MasterCard, and American Express.
 Please make checks/money orders payable to the American Museum of Natural History, include your confirmation number and date of your visit on your check.

 - Purchase orders need to be sent in advance and a copy with the confirmation number must be brought in on the day of your visit.

 - NYC DOE Schools paying via purchase order only: Our vendor number is AME565000

 If you need to make changes to your booking (new trip date, reduction/increase of reservation numbers, or cancellations), please call Central Reservations at 212-769-5200, Monday–Friday, 9am–5pm.

 Use our Temporary Hall Closures Page to verify that the Halls and Exhibitions you plan to visit will be open on the day of your scheduled trip.

 The American Museum of Natural History is committed to ensuring that its facilities, exhibitions, and services are accessible to all individuals, including those with disabilities.
-Please visit the Accessibility section to learn more about Museum facilities, resources, and programs.

 Can't visit in person?
 Check out our Virtual Field Trips!

 Free admission for New York City school and camp groups to the American Museum of Natural History is generously supported by the Richard and Karen LeFrak Exhibition and Education Fund.

 The School Group Visits Program at the American Museum of Natural History is generously supported by the Miriam and Ira D. Wallach Endowment Fund for Education.